-On June 2017, Guerilla Science will unveil our first theatrical collaboration in NYC, Works on Water.
+From June 5 – 30, Guerilla Science will unveil our first NYC theatrical collaboration in Works on Water.

-Works on Water is a boundary-crossing event bringing together artists, scientists, water advocates, and audiences into a boundary-crossing twenty-six days of art, theater, and experiences about the relationship between people and water — on an individual, community, and humanitarian scale.
+Works on Water is a boundary-crossing event bringing together artists, scientists, water advocates, and audiences into twenty-six days of art, theater, and experiences about the relationship between people and water — on an individual, community, and humanitarian scale.

 Below are the partners, programming, and collaborators working with Guerilla Science to build a watery world of exploration.